 - Modifying the terms of a child custody or visitation decree to accommodate substantial changes of circumstances

 - The effect of a domestic violence 50B protective order on a parent’s right to unsupervised visitation

 Our child custody lawyers also advise unmarried parents about their child custody and visitation rights after paternity has been determined.
 Unmarried fathers who are interested in stable visitation arrangements should know that they will need to file separate petitions for a regular parenting time schedule even after their child support obligations have been determined.

 In addition, the family law attorneys of Sherrill & Cameron, PLLC advise grandparents and other relatives interested in providing a home for a child whose mother or father is unable to fulfill parental responsibilities.
 Temporary placement with a grandparent, aunt or uncle can be an excellent alternative to foster care in situations where problems at home or with the criminal justice system might lead to intervention by the Department of Social Services.

-Whether your child custody or visitation problem relates to a divorce, a paternity case, or child protection problem, our lawyers can help you.
+Whether your child custody or visitation problem relates to a divorce, child custody, or paternity, our lawyers can help you.
 Contact a knowledgeable family law attorney at Sherrill & Cameron, PLLC in Salisbury to learn more about your options.
 Give us a call today at 704-633-5723 or fill out our online contact form to get us on your side.